Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/container-jobs.md

 message sizes, than is the case when using the host MPI.
 In general, the performance obtained from using the container MPI might be quite low compared to the results obtained when using the host's MPI.
-For a more in-depth discussion of the topic of MPI in containers, we suggest that you read this [introduction to MPI in containers][permedcoe-mpi].
+For a more in-depth discussion about MPI in containers, we suggest that you read this [introduction to MPI in containers][permedcoe-mpi].